UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 - scp provides a number of options that control every aspect of its behavior.
 The most widely used options are:

-    -P - Specifies the remote host ssh port.
+    ``-P`` - Specifies the remote host ssh port.
-    -p - Preserves file modification and access times.
+    ``-p`` - Preserves file modification and access times.
-    -q - Use this option if you want to suppress the progress meter and non-error messages.
+    ``-q`` - Use this option if you want to suppress the progress meter and non-error messages.
-    -C - This option forces scp to compress the data as it is sent to the destination machine.
+    ``-C`` - This option forces scp to compress the data as it is sent to the destination machine.
-    -r - This option tells scp to copy directories recursively.
+    ``-r`` - This option tells scp to copy directories recursively.

 ## Exercises

-???- note "Teacher"

-     prepare examples with one file and many files
+Use the documentation of your HPC cluster.

+- Search for how to transfer files to/from your HPC cluster using `scp`.
+Which URL is it described?
+  Tip: not all HPC centers have documented this, so you *should* give up searching after a while.

 ???+ question "Exercise 1: Upload"